EDRN/PublicPortal/README.txt

 * SUSE_ Linux Enterprise Server 11

 Other Unix systems will likely work just fine.
 Windows-based systems are *not* supported.
-Make sure your Unix-like system can resolve hostnames, including its own.
 The target volume will need about 700 megabytes of free disk space.
 We recommend a full gigabyte of free space (for log file growth).

 Mail Server